-Bull-Strangways Family
+Bull-Strangways Familystrangarms9

 This family has a strong connection with Shapwick in Somerset from the time of the marriage of Thomas Strangways to Elizabeth Bull [Coat of Arms]